yargnad/The-Lyceum/PNEUMA_ARCHITECTURE.md

 ### Stage A: The Local Moderator (The User's Node)
 Every user's primary node (e.g., their Genesis Node or Sovereign AIWT) acts as the **Moderator**.
 * **Sovereignty:** The user's own hardware is always the boss.
 It creates the prompt and makes the final decision on the answer.
-* **Routing:** The Moderator's lightweight "Gating Network" analyzes the prompt (e.g., "Write a Python script...") and tags it with structured metadata: `{"intent": "code", "confidence": 0.9}`.
+* **Routing:** The Moderator's lightweight "Gating Network" analyzes the prompt and tags it with structured metadata, including optional user constraints:
+    ```json
+    {
+      "intent": "code",
+      "confidence": 0.9,
+      "constraints": {
+        "max_latency_ms": 2000,
+        "prefer_local": true
+      }
+    }
+    ```

 ### Stage B: The Expert Call (Two-Phase Routing)
 To minimize latency and bandwidth usage, the Moderator uses a "Two-Phase Discovery" protocol:
 1.  **Phase 1 (Local):** Queries the local **Layer 2 (Wi-Fi HaLow)** mesh for any Guardians hosting the required skill.
 Ideally, this stays within the neighborhood (<50ms latency).
 2.  **Phase 2 (Backbone):** Only if no local expert is found, the request escalates to the **Layer 3 (LoRa/Wi-Fi PTP)** backbone to find a remote Guardian.
+* **Observability:** The Moderator exposes phase latency metrics to the user (e.g., "Answered locally in 42ms" vs. "Routed to backbone in 1.2s"), helping users identify local skill gaps.

 ### Stage C: The Agent Debate (Execution)
 Instead of passing heavy model weights, the nodes exchange lightweight text.
 1.  **Proposal:** The `[Code]` expert generates the Python script.
 2.  **Critique:** The `[Security]` expert reviews the script for vulnerabilities.
 3.  **Revision:** The `[Code]` expert updates the script based on the critique.
+* **Debate Controls:**
+    * **Round Limit:** Capped at **2 critique rounds** to bound latency.
+    * **Timeout:** **30-second hard limit** per expert response.
+If an expert times out, the moderator proceeds with available data.
-* **Bandwidth Efficiency:** This entire "debate" happens via small text packets (~1KB total), making it viable even over our Layer 3 LoRa links if necessary.
+* **Bandwidth Efficiency:** This entire "debate" happens via small text packets (~1KB total), making it viable even over our Layer 3 LoRa links.

 ### Stage D: The Synthesis (Fusion)
-The results are sent back to the user's Local Moderator.
+The results are sent back to the user's Local Moderator for final fusion.
-* The Moderator fuses the outputs, verifies the consensus, and streams the final result to the user's AIWT screen or TTS engine.
-* **Privacy:** The raw reasoning process happens on the private mesh.
-No data is ever sent to a corporate cloud.
+* **Weighted Voting:** Responses are weighted by the Guardian's reputation score and confidence.
+* **Evidence-Based:** Conflicting responses are resolved by preferring those with verifiable citations or test results.
+* **Streaming with Backfill:** The highest-confidence response streams immediately to the user.
+If a late-arriving expert provides a significantly better answer, the user receives a "Revised Answer" notification.

 ### 3.1 The "Lightweight Moderator" Profile (For AIWT Nodes)

 A core challenge is allowing low-power nodes (like the Sovereign AIWT with 4GB RAM) to manage this process.
-We utilize a "Project Manager" architecture where the AIWT manages the work without doing the heavy lifting.
+We utilize a "Project Manager" architecture.

-* **The Tiny Router (NPU):** Instead of a massive LLM for routing, the AIWT runs a tiny, specialized classification model (e.g., TinyBERT or quantized Qwen-0.5B) on its NPU (<300MB footprint).
-It outputs routing tags instantly.
+* **The Tiny Router (NPU):** Instead of a massive LLM, the AIWT runs a tiny, specialized classification model (e.g., TinyBERT or quantized Qwen-0.5B) on its NPU (<300MB footprint).
-* **The Editor (NPU):** For synthesis, the AIWT uses a small, specialized summarization model (e.g., `Phi-3-mini` quantized) to smooth the returned text responses into a coherent answer.
+* **The Editor (NPU):** For synthesis, the AIWT uses a small, specialized summarization model (e.g., `Phi-3-mini` quantized) to smooth responses.
-* **The Curator (Logic Fallback):** In ultra-low-power modes, the AIWT bypasses neural synthesis entirely and uses logic-based selection (e.g., displaying the answer with the highest network confidence score).
+* **The Curator (Logic Fallback):** In ultra-low-power modes, the AIWT bypasses neural synthesis and uses logic-based selection (displaying the answer with the highest network confidence score).

 ## 4. Implementation Strategy: "Petals" vs. "Agents"